Thank the Host—Without FlowersWhy not gift your host with something they’ll actually remember?Published: December 04, 2018

 This is one of those things that most people wouldn’t buy for themselves (who really needs an oil and vinegar vessel-slash-display?), but it’s a treat to receive.
 It functions more as art than as a kitchen device, which is the point.
 Don’t get your mother-in-law a utilitarian tool.

-Like the aforementioned oil and vinegar cruet, this is an entirely unnecessary kitchen item.
+Like the aforementioned oil and vinegar cruet, this is more about aesthetics than functionality.
 But it’s beautiful.
 Plus, it has the added bonus of subtly pairing with the cruet—but the two items don’t code as a textbook “couple’s gift.”

 You run into John from apartment four every few weeks, and each time invite him over “to catch up over a glass of wine… soon.”
 We all know that “soon” means “never.”
 As a nod to your unspoken agreement, gift him a nice bottle to enjoy with(out) you.
 Jared McGuire, Wine Consultant at Astor Wines & Spirits, recommends it as a reliably crowd-pleasing bottle.

-For… Your Favorite Yoga (or Pilates, or Spin, or Whatever) Instructor: Uma Wellness Oil Kit for $40.00
+For… Your Favorite Yoga (or Pilates, or Spin, or Whatever) Instructor: Uma Wellness Oil Kit ($40.00 at time of publishing)

 For the person who keeps you fit, offer an exercise-adjacent tool.
 This collection of Ayurvedic oils covers all the bases: soothing, energizing, bliss-inducing, and calming.
 An added bonus is the pretty packaging—all you need is a bow.